Adrian McPherson

-Adrian Jamal McPherson (born May 8, 1983) is a former gridiron football quarterback.
-McPherson played the majority of his professional career for the Montreal Alouettes of the Canadian Football League.
-He was drafted by the New Orleans Saints in the fifth round of the 2005 NFL Draft.
+Adrian Jamal McPherson (born May 8, 1983) is an American former professional football player who was a quarterback in the Arena Football League (AFL) and Canadian Football League (CFL).
 He played college football at Florida State before being dismissed from the team as a result of a November 2002 arrest.
-As a professional, McPherson has also been a member of the Indiana Firebirds, Utah Blaze, Austin Wranglers, Grand Rapids Rampage, Tampa Bay Storm, Calgary Stampeders, Los Angeles KISS and Toronto Argonauts.
+He was selected by the New Orleans Saints in the fifth round of the 2005 NFL draft.
+As a professional, McPherson was also a member of the Indiana Firebirds, Utah Blaze, Austin Wranglers, Grand Rapids Rampage, Tampa Bay Storm and Los Angeles KISS of the AFL, the Montreal Alouettes, Calgary Stampeders and Toronto Argonauts of the CFL, and the Jacksonville Sharks of the National Arena League (NAL).